 Marisa Auguste is Research Assistant at the Connecticut Transportation Safety Research Center (CTSRC) at the University of Connecticut (UConn).
-Conducting social science research in roadway transportation, her primary focus is on human behavior in the driving environment.
+Conducting social science research in transportation, her primary focus is on human behavior in the driving environment.
 A large part of her work involves analyzing statewide data to identify vulnerable populations and patterns of behavior that are positively correlated with increased motor vehicle crash risk.
-Her research projects have focused on COVID-19’s impact on crashes and transportation, teenage mobility, distracted driving, and pedestrian safety education.
-Utilizing a background in sociology, psychology and criminal justice, Ms. Auguste relies on theory and behavior modification practices based in these disciplines.
+Her research projects have focused on COVID-19’s impact on crashes, cannabis use and driving, teenage mobility, and the intersection of human trafficking and transportation.
+Utilizing a background in sociology and criminology, Ms. Auguste relies on theory and behavior modification practices based in these disciplines.

-In addition to her research interests, Ms. Auguste continues to be an active member of the social science and transportation research communities.
-She serves as a manuscript reviewer for several peer-reviewed journals and is also an active member of Connecticut’s statewide impaired driving, occupant protection, and pedestrian safety task forces.
-Her research has been published in Injury Prevention, Transportation Research Interdisciplinary Perspectives, and most notably, a two-time New England Emmy nominated documentary on distracted driving behaviors, 3 Seconds Behind the Wheel.
+In addition to her research interests, Ms. Auguste continues to be an active member of the social science and transportation communities.
+She serves as a manuscript reviewer for several peer-reviewed journals and is also an active member of Connecticut’s statewide impaired driving and pedestrian safety task forces.
+Her research has been published in Transportation Research Record, Accident Analysis & Prevention, Injury Prevention, and Transportation Research Interdisciplinary Perspectives.

 Olá !
 Você se importaria se eu compartilhar seu blog com